InnoIPA/EXMU-X261-usermanual/tocs/1.Hardware/hardware.md

 ## SW3 & SW6
 - Function : Hardware reset.

+## SW4(LED)
+- Function : Power button on when SW5-3 switch to ON.

 ## SW5
+### SW5-1,2,4
-- Function : IO voltage Level switch.
-Default off for 1.8V.
+- Function : IO voltage Level switch, default off for 1.8V.
+### SW5-3
+- Function : Power button on switch, default off for auto power on.

 ## SW7
 - Function : CAN BUS Terminal resistor(120ohm) switch.
 SW7[1] for CAN0, SW7[2] for CAN1.

 ## SW8
-- Function : Boot Mode.
-Default Boot Mode is Quad-SPI (32b).
+- Function : Boot Mode selector, default Boot Mode is Quad-SPI (32b).

     Boot Mode | SW8 [1:4]
     ---|---